s183910/MLOps_project/reports/README.md

 <!-- We used PyTorch for implementing our model and training and inference. -->
 From the Pytorch ecosystem we used one of the Pytorch Image models named MobileNet-V2.

+We have used the OpenCV for python to showcase the deployed model, and live demonstarte the models translation of a hand guesture into the corresponding letter.
+Additionally, we have used the request package in python to create the posts instead of using curl.

 ## Coding environment

 > In the following section we are interested in learning more about you local development environment.